Ayse Birsel

-Ayse Birsel (born 1964) is an industrial designer and author, best known for her design work with Herman Miller.
+Ayse Birsel (born 1964) is a Turkish industrial designer and author.
+She is best known for her design work with Herman Miller.

 Biography

-Ayse Birsel was born in Izmir, Turkey.
+Ayse Birsel was born in İzmir, Turkey.
 Birsel received her undergraduate degree in Industrial Design at Middle East Technical University (METU).

 Birsel came to New York City in 1986 to attend Pratt Institute on a Fulbright Scholarship and graduated in 1989 with a master's degree in Design.

 Birsel married Bibi Seck in 2004.
 They have two daughters, one son, and live in New York.

 Career

 Birsel started her career by collaborating with Bruce Hannah and American contract furnishing company Knoll to design the Orchestra desk accessories collection.